SUNucate/Reducing the Risk of Skin Cancer and Excessive UV Exposure in Children Act

 In concert with ASDSA's position on Delegation (PDF), this model bill would require that non-physicians perform laser procedures only when under the on-site supervision of a physician.
 Before a non-physician provider may be delegated the performance of a laser procedure, the supervising physician must perform an initial patient assessment and have an established written protocol with the delegate.

-As members of the American Medical Association’s Scope of Practice Partnership, ASDSA endorses the AMA model Truth in Advertising legislation, available through the AMA’s website at www.ama-assn.org.
+As members of the American Medical Association’s Scope of Practice Partnership, ASDSA endorses the AMA model Truth in Advertising legislation.
+Additionally, ASDSA supports the model legislation on Physician-led Team Based Care and Joint Regulation of APRNs.
+More information can be found at www.ama-assn.org.

-ASDSA's position statement on Truth in Advertising (PDF) also outlines language that ASDSA supports regarding the advertisement of board certification.
+ASDSA's position statement on Truth in Advertising (PDF) and Delegation (PDF) outlines language that ASDSA supports regarding AMA model legislation.

 For additional information, please contact email@example.com.